oroinc/documentation/crm/dev_guide/functional_tests.rst

                 name: test

-You can also implement the ``Doctrine\Common\DataFixtures\DependentFixtureInterface`` which allows to load fixtures depending on other fixtures being already loaded:
+You can also implement the ``Doctrine\Common\DataFixtures\DependentFixtureInterface`` which enables to load fixtures depending on other fixtures being already loaded:

 .. code-block:: php
     :linenos: